Sessions orders ‘zero tolerance’ policy for border crossers

 Sessions tells prosecutors to ask for additional resources if needed to prosecute cases.
 As a model, he points to a Border Patrol effort launched in 2005 that typically resulted in a conviction and short time in jail.

-Earlier this week, Sessions established quotas for immigration judges to reduce court backlogs.
+Last week, Sessions established quotas for immigration judges to reduce court backlogs.

 Most Read Nation & World Stories